Alonzo-crypto/StandardTechStack/en/devops.md

 TODO: Define the base architecture with the AWS cloud management provider and address project‑specific requirements.

+## Security

+TODO: Move this into its own dedicated section.

+- **Password security (Argon2)**:

+  - Standard: Argon2id with recommended parameters (e.g., memoryCost ≥ 64MB, timeCost 2–4, parallelism per CPU).
+  - Usage: include a unique per‑user `salt`, and encode parameters in the hash to enable future recalibration.
+  - Migration: upon authentication, detect legacy hashes (bcrypt/scrypt) and rehash with Argon2id after successful login.

+  TODO: Based on new developments, clearly define standards for password management.

 ### Caracas

 - **On‑prem VPS (physical servers)**: For workloads requiring local data residency or low latency in Caracas.